 What looks like aggressive behaviour in dogs is almost always fear-based.
 Fearful dogs ACT aggressively because they are trying to create distance between themselves and the “scary stuff.”

-But fear or anxiety left untreated can easily turn into aggression.
+But fear or anxiety left unresolved can easily turn into aggression.
 A fearful dog that is pressured, restrained or cornered is likely to defend itself in the only way it can – with it’s teeth.

 - We will help you to better recognize subtle signs of fear and stress in your dog